nanotalks/recipes/Asian Main Dish/Radish Cake.md

 16. Find a pan or heat resistant bowl that can hold the batter and fit inside the steamer.
 Coat all walls and bowl bottom with canola oil
 17. Pour the batter into the bowl, and make sure the top of the batter spreads out flat.
 18. Steam for 50 minutes.
 Test the cake by poking a chopstick through the centre, and making sure no batter sticks to the chopstick
-19. Remove and chill the turnip cake.
+19. Remove and chill the radish cake.
 20. Remove from the bowl, and cut into pieces that can be pan fried before serving

 ## 3. Serving